 These can be formal observations carried out by a manager, or informal peer observations carried out by a more experienced teacher.
 If you are also teaching in a one-to-one setting, it is possible to use evidence from this practice for Professional Formation; however, you must be able to produce evidence of an observation from a group teaching context, for example, five or more learners for the final observation.

-You don’t have to be working full-time to undertake Professional Formation, but you will need to be teaching learners aged 14+ (in Years 10, 11 or above/adults) for a minimum of two hours per week for the duration of the Professional Formation period to meet the evidence requirements.
+You don’t have to be working full-time to undertake Professional Formation, but you will need to be teaching learners aged 14+ (in Years 10, 11 or above/adults) for a minimum of four hours per week for the duration of the Professional Formation period to meet the evidence requirements.

-If you are working in a voluntary capacity, providing you are in a full teaching role for at least two hours a week for the duration of the Professional Formation period, you should be able to provide the evidence required.
+If you are working in a voluntary capacity, providing you are in a full teaching role for at least four hours a week for the duration of the Professional Formation period, you should be able to provide the evidence required.
 We would expect voluntary teaching to include responsibility for regular teaching practice which involves planning, delivery and assessment with a group/s of learners (i.e. five or more learners).

 If you are self-employed the same rules apply.
 If you are also teaching in a one-to-one setting, it is possible to use evidence from this practice for professional formation; however, you must be able to produce evidence for the final observation in your portfolio from a group teaching context (five or more learners).